tencentyun/intlcloud-documents/product/计算/云硬盘/购买指导/到期提醒_intl.md

 When your account is in arrears for 2 hours (Point 2 in the figure above), your CBS service will be stopped.
 We will also stop billing you for service.

-Within 24 hours after automatic shutdown, if your account balance is not greater than 0, you cannot perform read/write operations; if your balance is greater than 0, the billing continues and you can perform read/write operations.
+Within 24 hours after automatic shutdown, if your account is not topped up to a positive balance, you cannot perform read/write operations; If your balance is positive, the billing continues and you can perform read/write operations.

 If your account remains negative for 24 hours after shutdown, (Point 3 in the figure above), the postpaid CBS will be repossessed, and all data will be deleted and <font color="red">cannot be recovered</font>.